emintz/ArduinoLib/RTOSAid/README.md

 #### Background

-Even though RTOSAid to eliminate the need, it might be helpful to know a bit about the following low level ESP32 capabilities.
+Even though RTOSAid abstracts technical details away, it would be helpful to be familiar with:

 * Interrupts
 * Timers